flayzer1/DarkSystem/README.md

 # Features:
 - DarkSystem is **# 1** about speed & no-lag.
 (We think so)
 - Loads chunks region-to-region.
 It uses less CPU resources & loads chunks fast.
-- MobAI Support (So much animals and mobs can move & attack)
+- MobAI Support (So much animals and mobs can move & attack) (Support Attacking Movement)
-- Smooth Movement (Players does not glitch or go down (:D) while moving and does not throw back.)
+- Smooth Movement (Players does not glitch or go down (if not 1.2 :D) while moving and does not throw back.)
 - MCPE 1.2 Support (DarkSystem is compatible with MC: Bedrock Edition/Better together update)
-- Support **PIZZA!** (/givepizza [player] | if you write only /givepizza, will give pizza everyone) (Pizza mark can be changed from advanced config.)
+- Support **PIZZA!** (/givepizza [player] | If you write only /givepizza, gives pizza everyone.
+NOTE: Our pizzas does not contain harmful substances lol :D) (Pizza mark can be changed from advanced config.)
 - Colored & Clean Console (Console is really so clean, does not send junk messages like plugin enabling, XBOX offline mode warn. etc.)
 - AntiForceOP (Hackers cannot access to OP command, you are in safe :))
 - CustomUI (Allows to create fully customizable menus, can be added by /addui) (only +1.2)
 - Fully Turkish Language (DarkSystem Support %79 Turkish Language.
 How to set language to Turkish?
-Simple, you will choose language to **tur** on set-up wizard.
-After you will set **language:** to **tur** on **pocketmine.yml**)
+Simple, choose language to **tur** on set-up wizard.
+After set **language:** to **tur** on **pocketmine.yml**)
 - MultiVersion® support (**What is this?** We support **1.0.x, 1.1.x, 1.2.x** versions of Minecraft (PE) Bedrock Edition)
 - Always up-to-date.
 We always add new block, items to DarkSystem.
-You can find new things on here when out.
+You can find new things here when out.
-- No junk tasks/threads on Background.
-Nothing cannot occupy the CPU resources and Performance.
+- No junk tasks/threads on background.
+Anything cannot occupy the CPU resources and performance.
 - Zoom Support (indev) (Maybe useful for PvP servers.
 Simply write /zoom.)
 - TextUtils (Idea from MiNET, Code taken from Turanic.
 Allows to create more beautiful texts.
 Example, **TextUtils::center($message)** makes message in center.)
-- BlockLauncher join Blocking (indev) (If you hate hackers this is for you.
+- BlockLauncher join Blocking (indev) (If you hate hackers, this is for you.
 How to use?
 It is fully automatic.
 But not implemented yet.
 Does not work.)
 - Code is clean, fast and safe, coded as DarkSystem PHP code method.
 - More & Advanced Commands (/clear, /tpall, /clearchat /addui /zoom etc.)
 - Advanced Config **(pocketmine_advanced.yml)**